-When treating any marine life injury, the safety of the first aid provider is important.
+When treating any marine life injury, the safety of the first aid provider is just as important.
 The use of protective barriers is essential to preventing injury to the rescuers while they are providing care.
 When removing stinging debris such as jellyfish tentacles or controlling external bleeding from an open wound, protective barriers are of particular importance.

 Before providing care, don non-latex, medical-style gloves.
-Use protective eyewear or masks if they are available.
+If protective eyewear or masks are available, they should be used as well.